Last Updated: May 2026

 Health-Related Information and Interactive Tools

 TeenHealthInsight is an educational platform.
 The website includes interactive tools such as condition explorers, checklists, quizzes, calculators, and self-reflection activities.
 These tools run entirely in your own browser, on your own device.
-Anything you click, type, or select is processed locally — it is never transmitted to us, stored on our servers, or shared with any third party.
+Anything you click, type, or select is processed locally and is never transmitted to us, stored on our servers, or shared with any third party.
 Closing the page or refreshing erases your responses.
 The Relaxation Practice Tracker is a printable worksheet you fill in on paper.

 Important: TeenHealthInsight is an educational resource only.
 Nothing on the website is medical advice, and no information you provide or record through the website establishes a doctor–patient relationship.
 For medical concerns, always consult a qualified healthcare provider.